isc-projects/stork/doc/usage.rst

 .. note::

-   As of Stork 0.5.0, if two or more servers are handling the same subnet (e.g. a HA pair), the same subnet will be listed multiple times.
+   As of Stork 0.5.0, if two or more servers are handling the same subnet (e.g. a HA pair), the same subnet is listed multiple times.
 This limitation will be addressed in future releases.